Caid-Stronger/Analyzing-Neural-Time-Series-Data--EEG-MEG/FieldTrip/1. Preprocessing/Preprocessing.md

 The third type of sentences ended with a semantically anomalous word that had the same initial phonemes (and lexical stress) as the high-cloze words from the congruent condition: initially congruent (IC).

+# Dealing with Artifacts

+## How does FieldTrip manage artifacts?
+* rejecting the piece of data containing the artifact <br>
+for a short-lived artifact or poorly attached EEG electrode
+* subtracting the spation-temporal contribution of the artifact from the data <br>
+  using ICA <br>

+## visual artifact detection

+* ft_rejectvisual : only for segmented data that have already been read into memory <br>
+`all channel at once ` <br>
+`all trials at once `<br>
+`a summary of all channels and trials `<br>
+ Using the mouse, you can select trials and/or channels that should be removed from the data. <br>
+* ft_databrowser: both for continuous and segmented data <br>
+  after detecting the time-segments with the artifacts, call  `ft_rejectartifact` to remove them from data <br>

+## Procedure

+* Read the data into MATLAB using `ft_definetrial` and `ft_preprocessing`
+* Visual inspection of the trials and rejection of artifacts using `ft_rejectvisual`
+*